 To thank those member states that have contributed financial, logistical, and human resources to support the programs and activities mentioned in this resolution, and to request the General Secretariat to continue developing new partnerships.

-To reiterate that the execution of the activities envisaged in this resolution shall be subject to the availability of financial resources in the program-budget of the Organization and other resources.
+To reiterate that the execution of the activities envisaged in this resolution is subject to the availability of financial resources in the program-budget of the Organization and other resources.